osisoft/testing-content/Content_Portal/Documentation/Identity/invitation.md

 [[_TOC_]]

 # Invitation
 Invitations are issued after the creation of a user object in OCS, to begin the provisioning process for a user with one of the identity providers in a tenant.
 There can only be one invitation for a user at a time.
 An invitation can expire, at which time the administrator can either delete it, or extend it.
+Defaults to 21 days on creation.
 When creating an invitation a tenant administrator has the option to resend the invitation email to the contact email configured for the user the invitation is attached to.
 The email can be re-sent by updating the invitation.
 When an invitation expires the user cannot accept it.
 If the expiration date is extended the user can accept an invitation.
 Invitations that are past of their expiration date by more than two weeks will be deleted.
 The only way to provision a user after this, is to send a new invitation.

 ## Get User Invitation